BasileBux/custom-text-editor/README.md

 Using [Raylib](https://www.raylib.com/)

 > [!WARNING]
 > Unicode is not supported for now.
 I have an issue with raylib I need to settle.
 But won't affect the rest of the developpement.

-## TODO
+## Features

-- Treesitter synthax highlighting
+- Finish syntax highlighting for C
-- Add theme files
 - Open, read / write files
+	- File selector exactly like the vim one
+- Implement scrolling both vertically and horizontally
+- Ctrl+backspace deletes whole word or whole space
 - Change fonts with env vars for font folders
 - Config file -> struct
+- Change between indentation with tabs and spaces + modify sizes

+## Issues

+- Weird alignment issues -> on c example, when adding spaces on second line, it moves the third line ???
+Same behavior with base miss alignment on line "Vec2* v;"
+- Weird padding on certain machines ?
+Env vars ? debug build ?
-LoadUTF8 -> fix for unicode support.
-I am just stupid my bad
+- LoadUTF8 -> fix for unicode support.
+I might be stupid, not sure yet

-## Treesitter steps

-- Reading tree correctly and printing with basic colors
-- Detect language with file extension and switch case for tree init (list available langs)
-- Print with colors with raylib funcs
-    - This requires care for optimization.
-Buffer and print all at once ??

 ### Supported languages
 - c
-- go